Aymen-haddaji-hub/simple_shell/README.md

 #!/usr/bin/env simple_shell
 echo Hello from simple shell!
 ```
 Then execute the script you will see "Hello from simple shell!" in our terminal.
 We can also use command line arguments for variables.
-Currently, $0 is always "simplesh", $1 is the script name, and $2 and beyond are the arguments.
+Currently, $0 is always "simplesh", $1 is the name, and $2 and beyond are the arguments.
 So if we want the first argument, you would put in $2 like so:
 ```
 #!/usr/bin/env simple_shell
 echo Hello $2